jeffbryner/illuminAIte/README.md

 # ai_csv_chat
-Use AI to have an interactive data conversation with your local csv files
+Use AI agents to have an interactive data conversation with your local csv files

 ## Why?